AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What if my car is totaled and I only have liability?

-If your car is totaled and you only have liability coverage, then you will be responsible for paying out of pocket to replace your vehicle.
-Because you lack comprehensive or collision coverage, your insurance company won’t reimburse you for your car’s actual market value, as liability coverage only pays for property damages for third parties in accidents you cause.
+If your car is totaled and you only have liability coverage, unfortunately you will be responsible for paying out of pocket to replace your vehicle.
+Because you don’t have comprehensive or collision coverage, your insurance company won’t reimburse you for your car’s actual market value, as liability coverage only pays for property damages for third parties in accidents you cause.

 Aliza Vigderman